Short Reads and Kindle Singles: Fiction and Non-Fiction

-A man with no name hits the streets of Portland, Oregon to find a friend gone missing, a mentor he has depended on too much.
+A man with no name hits the streets of Portland to find a friend he fears may have been killed for taking a stand.

 Double-Edged Sword (Kindle Single)